 Merrick Classic Grain Free Thanksgiving Day Dinner Canned Dog Food is the closest thing you can find to the real Thanksgiving dinner in a can, since it has everything – sweet potatoes, green beans, apples, carrots, etc. If you want your dog to truly feel the spirit of Thanksgiving, give them this dog food.

-Pumpkin pie is a must-have tradition when it comes to Thanksgiving and your dog will surely love to enjoy some while the rest of your family digs in.
+Turkey meat is a must-have tradition when it comes to Thanksgiving and your dog will surely love to enjoy some while the rest of your family digs in.
 When it comes to turkey dog treats, there aren’t any better than these superfood treats from Solid Gold.
 They are grain free and extremely tasty according to majority of dogs (or their humans, rather).

 Not Thanksgiving treats for dogs, but this is another traditional Thanksgiving dinner in a can that is really delicious.
 With real turkey as the main ingredient, and fresh vegetables and fruits as others, this dog food is both tasty and healthy for your dog.